Sammelaar/biggblog/content/posts/This is my first blog (Blog-pipeline).md

 When used the command go to: localhost:1313 in your browser and have a look. :eyes:
 ### Missing your images? :framed_picture:

-You worked hard, wrote a lot of text, used a lot of images and then… :boom: nog images, just test.png… No worries!
+You worked hard, wrote a lot of text, used a lot of images and then… :boom: no images, just test.png… No worries!
 Again, let me help your with a script to copy the images to the right folder in your Hugo-structure.
 ### Windows :window:

 ```powershell